markmacode/simbak/README.md

 #### Terminal

-Using simbak directly in the terminal isn't recommended unless you are backing up one directory or file to one location, as you can see the lines can get quite line.
+Using simbak directly in the terminal isn't recommended unless you are backing up one directory or file to one location, as you can see the lines can get quite long.

 ```bash
 $ simbak -s "/home/projects/my_project/" "/home/docs/important.txt" -d "/local/backups/" "/remote/backups/" --name "important"